 Protecting Vulnerable People

 "Child maltreatment is a global problem with serious life-long consequences," the World Health Organization states.
 Almost every second child endures some form of abuse during childhood or adolescence in some parts of the world.
-The difficulty in identifying child abuse is that children frequently are unable to identify an interaction as abusive; if they do, they withhold information out of fear and shame; and that abuse occurs from both known and unknown individuals to the child.
+The difficulty in identifying child abuse is that children frequently are unable to identify an interaction as abusive; and if they do, they withhold information out of fear and shame; and that abuse occurs from both known and unknown individuals to the child.

 Help Children Avoid Abusive Events

 The TwinUp learns the child's routines, provides estimates for deviations from that routine, and finally projects an abuse risk score.
-When the anticipated risk score exceeds a reference value (calculated by the TwinUp from the REM), the TwinUp can initiate a series of steps based on the parents' initial configuration to minimize the possibility of an abuse events.
+When the anticipated risk score exceeds a reference value (calculated by the TwinUp from the IHM), the TwinUp can initiate a series of steps based on the parents' initial configuration to minimize the possibility of an abuse events.

 With time and the use of the TwinUp by many parents in a community, the app's prediction accuracy will improve accordingly.